 The Black Rod is 1.44 metres long and made of ebony wood.
 It has a silver crown on the end above the Australian Coat of Arms.

 The Usher of the Black Rod carries the Black Rod while undertaking Senate work such as:

-- escorting the President of the Senate into and out of the chamber to start and finish each sitting day
+- escorting the President of the Senate into and out of the Senate to start and finish each sitting day

-- standing guard during a division when all chamber doors are locked
+- standing guard during a division when all Senate doors are locked

 - delivering messages or bills from the Senate to the House of Representatives.

 The Black Rod is also used on formal occasions such as the opening of a new Parliament.
 At this time the Usher of the Black Rod uses the Black Rod to knock 3 times on the door of the House of Representatives to invite members of the House to the opening ceremony conducted in the Senate.

 When the Senate is in session and the Black Rod is not in use, it stands upright beside the Usher of the Black Rod's chair on the government side.